7 Tips for a Pinterest Virtual Assistant

 Tip 4: I schedule pins using Tailwind and have found “Board Lists” to be a great timesaver.

 With the client’s permission, I create a lot of board lists for group boards they belong to and board lists for their boards for those times I’m pinning from Tribes and group boards.
-For the client board list, I group them by subject, seasons, and grade levels when I’m working with my Teachers Pay Teachers (TpT) Sellers.
+For the client board list, I group them by subject, season, and grade level when I’m working with my Teachers Pay Teachers (TpT) Sellers.
 You will use groupings that make sense for your clients.

 I also create board lists for any group boards that have rules so I’ll remember to schedule them using the interval setting.

 At the beginning of the board list name, I put “GB” to remember it’s a group board and “HB” to differentiate between group boards and client boards.
 When I get finished, I do have a lot of board lists.
-Once it’s set up scheduling is so much easier and faster.
+Once it’s set up, scheduling is so much easier and faster.